hellerve/blog/wip/Building_Worlds.md

 Of course this is not primarily what people are concerned with when they tell us to be more like civil engineers.
-What people want us to be is disciplined, and willingn to take blame for when things go awry, as civil engineers do.
+What people want us to be is disciplined, and willing to take blame for when things go awry, as civil engineers do.
 And I think this is very useful, especially in emergent fields that interact with the world, like self-driving cars or AI-powered robotic surgery.